bfirsh/otter/README.md

 Resuming your app on the client
 -------------------------------

-When the server generates your app's HTML and sends it to the client, the client then needs to reload the application so it can handle user interation and route future pages.
+A tricky problem is reinstantiating the app on the client after the app has been run on the server so it can handle user interaction and route future pages.
+Otter is framework agnostic, so it doesn't prescribe a solution.
+Though it does provide tools, such as `window.otter.cache` (see *API* below) and [backbone-otter](http://github.com/bfirsh/backbone-otter) if you're using Backbone.

-The brute-force approach is to just reroute the URL, completely rebuilding the page client-side.
-This isn't as scary as it sounds if you cache all the data fetched on page load, but the downsides of this are its obvious ineffciency and perhaps some odd side-effects of loading a new copy of the DOM in if the user has already interacted with the initial DOM.
+The brute-force solution is to just reroute the URL, completely rebuilding the page client-side.
+This isn't as scary as it sounds if you cache the data that was fetched on the server, but the downsides of this are its obvious inefficiency and perhaps some odd side-effects of loading a new copy of the DOM in if the user has already interacted with the initial DOM.

 We can be smarter, though.
 We can cache the data fetched server-side and pass it to the client.
 If we then rebuild a set of models and views attached to the correct DOM elements that the server has generated, we can then efficiently "boot up" the application again.
 In Backbone, this would be a matter of only rendering a view if it hasn't already been populated by the server.